 Key tasks of the knowledge manager include:

-– determine organizational policies related to corporate knowledge: it is important to define the guidelines that employees are required to follow in order to properly organize information;
+– determine organizational policies related to corporate knowledge: it is important to define the guidelines that employees are required to follow to properly organize information;

-– establish the knowledge management strategy: determine what strategy follow, outlining the key aspects and the objectives to realize for a good corporate knowledge management;
+– establish the knowledge management strategy: determine what strategy to follow, outlining the key aspects and the objectives to realize good corporate knowledge management;

-– define the best knowledge management system tools in support to strategy;
+– define the best knowledge management system tools in support of strategy;

 – create new content into the knowledge base;